umbraco/Umbraco.Cloud.CICDFlow.Samples/V2/bash/github/readme.md

 # GITHUB Actions and Bash scripts
 Quick setup for GitHub Actions using bash scripts to interact with the Umbraco Cloud CI/CD Flow V2 endpoints.

-> Work in Progress Warning.
-> We are still tweaking and building.
-Endpoints are prone to change or might even not be available.
-> Please use the V1 scripts and endpoints.

 1. Place the [`cloud.zipignore`](../../../cloud.zipignore) from the root of this repository, in the root of your repository.
 2. Copy the yaml-scripts from this folder into your `.github/workflows` folder.
 3. Bash scripts should be placed in `.github/scripts`.